desiredpersona/blog-old/_posts/2016-05-11-disqus-comments-jekyll.md

 ---
 layout: post
-title: How to add comments to your Jekyll blog with Disqus
+title: How to add Disqus comments to your Jekyll blog
-description: Adding Disqus comments to your Jekyll blog is easy.
-I will show you step by step if you give me a few minutes of your time.
+description: Learn how to setup Disqus comments plug-in on your Jekyll blog.
 date: 2016-05-11 22:30:00
-last_modified_at: 2018-08-01 20:44:00
+last_modified_at: 2019-07-14 14:52:00
 author: desired persona
-category: Jekyll
 tags:
+  - Jekyll
   - Disqus
 ---

-I've made it rather easy for you to add Disqus comments to your Jekyll website.
-This guide will keep the code clutter free and as reusable as possible.
+Ah so you want to learn how to add Disqus comments to your Jekyll blog.
+Look no further, this guide will attempt to keep the code clutter free and as reusable as possible.

+Let's get started!

-First sign up for a [Disqus account](https://disqus.com){: rel="nofollow"} if you haven't already.
+First sign up for a [Disqus account](https://disqus.com){:rel="nofollow"} if you haven't already.

-Next register your Jekyll website with Disqus by creating a unique [Disqus shortname](https://help.disqus.com/installation/whats-a-shortname){: rel="nofollow"}.
+Next register your Jekyll website with Disqus by creating a unique [Disqus shortname](https://help.disqus.com/installation/whats-a-shortname){:rel="nofollow"}.

 Open your Jekyll sites `config.yml` file and add the following code.
 Remember to change `my_disqus_shortname` below which is just a placeholder for your own websites unique Disqus shortname that you created earlier.